 The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

 Part 2 involves technical apprenticeship with our engineering and design teams.
-Depending on feedback from our education partners, Digital Academy students are eligible to be considered for a three-month apprenticeship program with a technical team at Adobe.
+Depending on feedback from our education socios, Digital Academy students are eligible to be considered for a three-month apprenticeship program with a technical team at Adobe.
 They get hands-on job experience, ongoing feedback, mentorship, and peer support — and high performers have the opportunity to be hired full-time.

 What are the goals of the Adobe Digital Academy?

-As part of our commitment to fostering a diverse workforce, the Adobe Digital Academy offers nontraditional candidates the education and — contingent upon technical performance — the experience they need to launch successful careers in user experience design or web development.
+As part of our commitment to fostering a diverse workforce, the Adobe Digital Academy offers nontraditional candidates the education and — contingent upon technical performance — the experience they need to launch successful careers in user experience design or sitio web development.

 The program is rooted in the growth mindset — the concept that people can increase their neural growth by taking actions such as using good strategies, asking questions, and practicing.

 What’s the typical background of someone in the Adobe Digital Academy?

 All of our scholarship recipients come from non-traditional backgrounds and are career switchers, meaning they are not currently enrolled in a degree program.
 Technical exposure prior to the scholarship varies.
 Some candidates are self-taught, and some have experience in IT or non-U.S. degree programs.

 Individuals are selected based on the following qualities:

 Dedication to learning coding or design (depending on the program)